ankitects/anki-manual/src/deck-options.md

 early by default.
 The amount of time to look ahead is configurable in the [preferences](preferences.md).

+Please see the [learning](studying.md#learning) section for more info on how steps work.
+Also, check [this forum's post](https://forums.ankiweb.net/t/deck-options-explained/213) for more examples.

+#### Day Boundaries
-Anki treats small steps and steps that cross a day boundary differently.
+Anki treats small steps and steps that [cross a day boundary](./preferences.md#scheduling) differently.
 With small steps, the cards are shown as soon as the delay has passed, in preference to other waiting cards like reviews.
 This is done so that you can answer the card as closely to your requested delay as possible.
-In contrast, cards that cross a day boundary are scheduled on a per-day basis like reviews are.
-By default they are shown after normal reviews;
-this can be customized in the [display order](#display-order) section for the v3 scheduler, and in the preferences screen for older schedulers.

-Please see the [learning](studying.md#learning) section for more info on how steps work.
-Also, check [this forum's post](https://forums.ankiweb.net/t/deck-options-explained/213) for more examples.
+In contrast, if the interval crosses a day boundary, it is automatically converted to days.

 ### Graduating Interval